boxyhq/website/guides/jackson/express.md

 This guide explains how to connect the SAML SSO to an Express.js app using SAML Jackson.

+Visit the [GitHub repo](https://github.com/boxyhq/express-jackson-demo) to see the source code for the Express.js SAML SSO integration.

 ## Add SAML SSO to your app

 Let’s start by building the SAML SSO authentication workflow into your Express.js app.